-All roles related to the operation of the RCauth Pilot ICA shall be performed by the DCA Service Administrators or Operators.
-Operators may be assigned to operate just a single DCA Service CA. They shall be permanent employees of Nikhef (as conventionally defined within the framework of the Nikhef collaboration).
+All roles related to the issuance operation of the RCauth Pilot-ICA shall be performed by the DCA-Service Administrators or Operators, under authority of the PMA.
+Operators may be assigned to operate just a single DCA Service issuing instance of the CA. They shall be permanent employees of Nikhefthe Operating Partner organisation (as conventionally defined withinaccording to the frameworkemployment conditions of the Nikheftheollaborationorganisation).